 Measurement of environmental parameters aims to determine the environmental conditions occupied by molluscs.
 In addition, these measurements are used to determine the possible relationship to the Mollusk species.
-Based on Table 1 temperature measurements in the mangrove forest area of Cengkrong Beach-Trenggalek Regency, the results of the three stations have relatively small temperature differences.
-Station 1 has an average temperature of 30 0C, the average temperature of station 2 is 30 °C and station 3 has an average temperature of 31 oC.
-The average temperature is obtained from temperature measurements from repetitions 1, 2, and 3 stations.
-Based on Table 1, it can be seen that the average pH in the the mangrove forest area of Cengkrong Beach-Trenggalek Regency at stations 1 to 3 has a pH which does not differ much.
-At station 1 it has a pH of 6.7; station 2 ranges from 6.8; and the pH value of station 3 is 6.7.
+Based on Table 1 temperature measurements in the mangrove forest area of the Cengkrong Beach-Trenggalek Regency, the results of the three stations have relatively small temperature differences.
+Station 1 has an average temperature of 30 °C, the average temperature of station 2 is 30 °C and station 3 has an average temperature of 31 °C. The average temperature is obtained from temperature measurements from repetitions 1, 2, and 3 stations.
+Based on Table 1, it can be seen that the average pH in the mangrove forest area of Cengkrong Beach-Trenggalek Regency at stations 1 to 3 has a pH that does not differ much.
+At station 1, it has a pH of 6.7, station 2 ranges from 6.8, and the pH value of station 3 is 6.7.
 The acidity of the three stations is neutral.
-The results of measurements of water salinity in the mangrove forest area of Cengkrong Beach-Trenggalek Regency are presented in Table 1 known that Station 1, Station 2, and Station 3 have the same level of salinity.
-Station 1 has an average salinity of 30 ppm, station 2 is around 30 ppm, and at station 3 it is 30 ppm.
-Based on Table 4.1 shows the type of substrate found in the mangrove forest area of Cengkrong Beach-Trenggalek Regency.
-The type of substrate found at station 1 is clay, station 2 is muddy substrate, and station 3 is sandy mud.
+The results of measurements of water salinity in the mangrove forest area of the Cengkrong Beach-Trenggalek Regency and Station 3 have the same level of salinity.
+Station 1 has an average salinity of 30 ppm, station 2 is around 30 ppm, and at station

+3 it is 30 ppm.
+Based on Table 1 shows the type of substrate found in the mangrove forest area of the Cengkrong Beach-Trenggalek Regency.
+The type of substrate found at station 1 is clay, station 2 is a muddy substrate, and station 3 is sandy mud.
 Determination of substrate type through Δ USDA.